 Each company needs to consider and periodically review their backup strategy.
 Which servers need to be backed up?
 What data?
 How often should backups be made?
 How long should backups be retained?

 Backups used to be performed once a day, typically late at night.
 It could take hours to write full system backups to tape.
 Today’s businesses need far more recovery points, and quicker restore times.

 Enterprise-class solutions now allow for space-saving measures like synthetic backups.
 Say you create a backup every hour.
 A week later do you need anything more than one backup from each day?
 Six months later do you need anything more than one per week?
 A synthetic backup process automatically consolidates past backup increments at a pre-arranged time to conserve space.

 It is also important to have your backups secure and accessible.
 For a quick restore, on premise backups are a good way to get your data back and return to work.
 However, sometimes you need a secure option that is safe from natural disasters or cyber-attacks and the Cloud is a good solution.
 Better yet, by having both on premise and Cloud solutions, your backups are there when you need them.

-There are many companies out there that claim to provide Backup as a Service, but they just provide software and make you do the rest.
-The other companies do not offer 24/7 monitoring or on premise and cloud storage.
-We offer all of these and at a lower price.
+There are many companies out there in the backup as a service market that claim to provide Backup as a Service, but they just provide backup as a service software and make you do the rest.
+The other companies do not offer 24/7 monitoring or on premise and cloud backup services with clout backup management.
+We truly offer the "service" part of backup as a service and at a lower price.
 For instance, AWS lets you store your backups at $0.15 per gigabyte, while we store your backups for you for $75 per terabyte.
 For comparison, $75 per terabyte is equivalent to 7.5 cents per gigabyte.
 We offer more services for half the price.